ianyepan/ianyepan.github.io/_posts/2022-03-11-emacs-profiling.md

 right?
 But seriously, 15 seconds?

 I needed to compare.
 I opened VSCode to try the same LSP actions: and it took only 1-2 seconds.
-My stomach started to ache as I fired up Vim (with LSP configured) and tried doing the same thing... only 2-3 seconds!
+My stomach started to ache as I fired up Neovim (with LSP configured) and tried doing the same thing... only 2-3 seconds!

 > My sight grew dim as I felt the world collapsing on me -- NO!
 Emacs
-> can't lose to Visual Studio Code or (neo)vim!
+> can't be losing to Visual Studio Code or Neovim!
 It's the holy grail of
 > all editors!

 I started disabling fancy minor modes and unimportant features to see